 All of the above combines with André Turpin‘s bright, colorful, and saturated cinematography full of contrasts.
 In the end, what results is a delicate tale of bewitching aesthetics that is very reminiscent of Terrence Malick‘s style and Wong Kar-wai‘s In the Mood for Love (2000).

 The aspect ratio

-Certainly, one of the most significant and intriguing choices was shooting the movie with a 1:1 aspect ratio.
+Certainly one of the most significant and intriguing choices was shooting the movie with a 1:1 aspect ratio.
 That is, Dolan opted to shrink the screen, squeezing the image into a perfect square between two black sidebands.
 The final effect is a strong sense of intimacy.
 This is because this peculiar aspect ratio results in only one person being on screen for most of the time.
-In addition, the intimacy of the square also effectively conveys the dimension of isolation and incomprehension in which the characters feel.
+In addition, the intimacy of the square also effectively conveys the dimension of isolation and incomprehension in which the characters find themselves.
 It also gives the chance to go even deeper into the characters’ secret inner world, forcing the viewer to look them straight in the eye.
 Lastly, another uncommon choice is that during the movie the image expands twice to a canonical 1.85:1 aspect ratio.
 This, according to Dolan, is to highlight the characters’ moments of happiness and freedom.

 That’s not all, as Dolan stated that he wrote the entire screenplay after he heard the song Experience by Italian pianist and composer Ludovico Einaudi.
 Dolan also dedicated to this song a whole scene in the movie.

 Mommy succeeds in standing out in the narrative landscape about the mother-son bond.
-It also successfully emerges in the movie scene of recent years.
+It successfully emerges in the movie scene of recent years.
 And it does so mainly thanks to its intimate and realistic approach and the underlying social criticism featured in the movie.